Verifiable Learning for Robust Tree Ensembles: Introduction

 \subsubsection{Contributions}

-In this paper we propose a novel approach to the security verification of decision tree ensembles, which we call \emph{verifiable learning}.
-Our key idea is moving away from the intractable verification problems arising from arbitrary, unconstrained models to rather focus on learning restricted model classes designed to be easily verifiable in practice.
+We propose a novel approach to the security verification of decision tree ensembles, called \emph{verifiable learning}.
+Our key idea is moving away from the intractable verification problems arising from arbitrary models to rather focus on learning restricted model classes designed to be easily verifiable.
 In particular: \begin{enumerate} \item We identify a restricted class of decision tree ensembles, called \emph{large-spread} ensembles, which admit a security verification algorithm running in polynomial time for evasion attacks modeled in terms of an arbitrary $L_p$-norm, thus moving away from existing NP-hardness results (Section~\ref{sec:verification-algorithm}).

 \item We propose a new training algorithm that automatically learns a large-spread decision tree ensemble amenable for efficient security verification.
 In short, our algorithm first trains a traditional decision tree ensemble and then prunes it to satisfy the proposed large-spread condition (Section~\ref{sec:training}).